 I’ve never jumped on the baby wearing train before because I found the wraps really hard to tie.
 I tried with my first when he was just little and nearly dropped him trying to get it done, and I never tried again.

 Baby number 2 has made a wrap a necessity – so I did my research and found a wrap that isn’t clunky and huge, AND you don’t have to tie it.
 SO AWESOME.
-(This is the one I bought + love!)

 I bought one of these and that is a problem of the past.
 And while I pick up the house, 2nd baby even relaxes and falls asleep!
 Which is awesome, because before I was just walking around bouncing her or nursing till my boobs were numb.
-She LOVES this wrap!

-Use kid safe multipurpose cleaners
+Use kid-safe multipurpose cleaners

 I have a hard time getting into real “cleaning mode” when my kids are awake because they are both still so LITTLE.
 It’s almost impossible to keep them out of whatever I’m using, and I would never get out chemicals to clean while they can get into them.